 |Note the austere white Great Wall image behind him, a more logocentric version of Julian's twisted dark red wallpaper, setting off a contrast that's about far more than good vs. evil, or right vs. wrong|

-And then there's the "villain," the cop in the white collar doesn't just kill people without a show of torture, hand slicing offery, etc. And for all his swift brutal gestures, our homicidal momma's boy Julian is not much of a fighter.
-The mom, and our own action film expectations, lead us to believe that once he's given the signal, Julian is going to be as lethal as Clint Eastwood in the climax of UNFORGIVEN.
+And then there's the "villain," the cop in the white collar doesn't just kill people straight up, he does it with a show of torture, hand slicing offery, etc. And for all his swift brutal gestures, our homicidal momma's boy Julian is not much of a fighter, it turns out.
+He gets his ass kicked by this little guy.
+It's embarassing.
+The mom's confidence, and our own action film expectations, have led us to believe that once he's given the signal, Julian is going to be as lethal as Clint Eastwood in the climax of UNFORGIVEN.
 He's going to be like Popeye given the 101 proof spinach.
 But instead he gets beaten down... by a middle-aged balding Thai cop!
-That's like Sly Stallone losing a fight to Burgess Meredith, and Refn knows we'll feel that way and Julian's losing seems somehow on purpose, to piss off his mom, and us by extension, to subvert our expectations.
-Of course Ahab is going to lose in his battle with the white whale.
-That's kind of the whole point, that knowing this, on some deep level of the unconscious, he still goes for it anyway--such crazy fighting spirit is what the East is all about!
+That's like Sly Stallone losing a fight to Burgess Meredith, and Refn knows we'll feel that way and Julian's losing seems somehow on purpose, to piss off his mom, and us by extension, to subvert our and her expectations in a passive revenge plan he probably isn't even conscious of.
+We know Ahab is going to lose in his battle with the white whale.
+That's kind of the whole point, that knowing this, on some deep level of the unconscious, he still goes for it anyway is why we love him.Such crazy fighting spirit is what the East is all about!
 And inner demon battling, trying to drink you're way sober, etc.

-It seems absurd that mom should be so eager for vengeance that she'd go up against a supernatural cop like this, but without her around to shake things up everyone would still be sitting where we left them, motionless, like a flock of ventriloquist dummies after their owners have all gone to bed.
-Refn's out to do more with his dolly than deliver a mere Asian revenge thriller; he's gone way past the 1967 Seijun Suzuki deconstruction like BRANDED TO KILL (above; below) and exposed the hideous mom-hating apron string hacker inner child of Ryan Gosling's new Action Figure persona.
+It seems absurd that mom should be so eager for vengeance that she'd go up against a supernatural cop like this but on the other hand, without her around to shake things up, everyone would still be sitting where we left them, motionless, like a flock of ventriloquist dummies after their owners have all gone to bed.
+Refn's out to do more with his dolly shots than deliver a mere Asian revenge thriller; he's gone way past the 1967 Seijun Suzuki deconstruction of BRANDED TO KILL (above; below) and exposed the hideous mom-hating apron string hacker under the hot skin of Ryan Gosling's new Action Figure persona.

 It helps to learn that Refn shot in chronological order and kind of winged it for large stretches, with Ryan Gosling and Kristen Scott Thomas both having lots of input and collaboration in their characters' outcomes, and genius DP Larry Smith (who worked with Refn on BRONSON) seems to have been given free reign with the surreal gels.
-There's a feeling that comes across when submitting to that kind of spontaneity, Godardesque perhaps, but more open-ended, in the moment, from second to second, but the drawback is it seldom builds to any satisfying catharsis or ending.
+There's a feeling that comes across when submitting to that kind of spontaneity, Godardesque perhaps, but more open-ended, in the moment, from second to second.
+The drawback?
+It seldom builds to any satisfying catharsis or ending.
 It's like that stare of the Leone gunfighter with his hand over his gun has widened and lasts the entire film, and then no gun is drawn.
 And there are no hands left to pull a trigger.
 The first credit at the end is to announce the film is dedicated to Alejandro Jodorowsky, which is pretty steep company.
-The man is a God himself, a shaman first class, and tellingly has much armless and/or handless characters, especially in SANTA SANGRE.
+The man is a God himself, a shaman first class, and tellingly has much armless symbolism and actors.
+Look ma, no hands, indeed.

 |from top: Only God Forgives, Santa Sangre|